anapremovic/Fitbit/README.md

 * View repository and README.

 ### Part 3
+* Visualize sleep data over time for a user.
 * Visualize relationship between the amount of sleep and the number of active minutes the next day.

 ## Contributors